Regular full-time staff positions are anticipated to last for a period of more than six months and are generally scheduled for 40 hours per workweek.

 This practice does not extend to a separate week within the same payperiod.

 Otherwise, overtime pay must always be paid for any hours worked in the workweek in excess of 40 hours.
-Supervisors or Human Resource Representatives should be consulted regarding any special guidelines concerning compensation that may apply to your position.
+Managers or Human Resource representatives should be consulted regarding any special guidelines concerning compensation that may apply to your position.

 Staff members are encouraged to sign up for direct deposit.
 When you have opted into direct deposit, the university electronically transfers money from its account to an account that you designate.
 On or before payday, you will receive verification of the transfer from the university.
 This verification contains information about gross pay, deductions from pay, and other important data.
 You should keep this verification for your records.